Towards Healthcare Research & Consulting

 Segmental Insights

-The Cell Lines Segment Dominated in 2023
+The Cell Lines Segment Dominated in 2025

-By product, the cell lines segment held the largest share of the G-protein coupled receptors market in 2023.
+By product, the cell lines segment held the largest share of 38% of the G-protein coupled receptors market in 2025.
 GPCRs have been used extensively in drug screening and exploration of the pathophysiology and causation of autoimmune diseases.
 Scientists must thus develop cell lines that exhibit constant overexpression of GPCRs.
 Numerous recent research has shown that the pharmacological characteristics, downstream signaling cascades, structure, and function of overexpressed GPCRs may be thoroughly examined by generating cell lines expressing these genes.
 Modern biotechnological techniques may be used to generate particular cell lines for GPCR research in order to find potential therapeutic targets.
 A vast array of genetic components and sequences are included in genome-wide libraries, which are essential tools and resources for functional genomics research.

 The cAMP Functional Assays Segment Dominated

-By assay type, the cAMP assays segment dominated the G-protein coupled receptors market in 2023.
+By assay type, the cAMP assays segment dominated the G-protein coupled receptors market by 30% share in 2025.
 A second messenger of several G-protein-coupled receptors is cyclic adenosine monophosphate (cAMP).
 As one of the most significant G protein-coupled receptors (GPCRs) intracellular mediators, cAMP serves as a major messenger in cells.
 GPCRs contribute to the communication inside cells.
 It has been common practice to measure the biological activity of different GPCR-specific drugs using the change in cellular cAMP level.
 When cAMP levels are low, the high-affinity reagents in the cAMP Fluorescent Assay Kit are made to be as sensitive and accurate as possible.

-The Cancer Research Segment Dominated in 2023
+The Cancer Research Segment Dominated in 2025

-By application, the cancer research segment held the major share of the G-protein coupled receptors market in 2023.
+By application, the cancer research segment held the major share of 34% of the G-protein coupled receptors market in 2025.
 There are now several lines of evidence linking the formation and progression of cancer to GPCRs and their downstream signaling targets.
 In fact, a variety of aspects of carcinogenesis are regulated by GPCRs, such as immune cell-mediated processes, secondary site invasion, proliferation, and survival.
 Further evidence of GPCR alterations in human cancers has been provided by technological advancements.

 For instance,